🎁 New User? Get 20% off your first purchase with code NEWUSER20 Register Now →

 Linux Administration Meets the AWS Cloud

 This book does not teach AWS in isolation.
-Instead, it shows how traditional Linux administration skills translate into cloud-native environments using AWS services.
+Instead, it shows how traditional Linux administration skills translate into cloud-native environments using AWS services, making the transition natural and practical.

 What You Will Learn